Steven Seagal became a Russian citizen on Thursday, per a decree from Vladimir Putin.

 According to The Hollywood Reporter, "Under the Russian constitution, the president has authority over 'issues of citizenship of the Russian Federation and the granting of asylum.'"

 The black belt martial artist-turned-action movie star "has been insistent for a long time in asking to be granted Russian citizenship," Putin spokesman Dmitry Peskov told reporters in Russia.
-"He is known for , he , and he’s also a well-known actor, which gave grounds to make him a Russian citizen."
+"He is known for his warm feelings to our country, he never made a secret of it, and he’s also a well-known actor, which gave grounds to make him a Russian citizen."

 Seagal became enthralled with Putin after the Russian president enlisted him as part of a physical fitness campaign ahead of the 2014 Sochi Olympics.